moby/moby/docs/userguide/storagedriver/overlayfs-driver.md

 any of the potential overheads introduced by thin provisioning and copy-on-write.
 For this reason, you should place heavy write workloads on data volumes.

+## OverlayFS compatibility
+To summarize the OverlayFS's aspect which is incompatible with other
+filesystems:

+- **open(2)**.
+OverlayFS only implements a subset of the POSIX standards.
+This can result in certain OverlayFS operations breaking POSIX standards.
+One such operation is the *copy-up* operation.
+Suppose that  your application calls `fd1=open("foo", O_RDONLY)` and then `fd2=open("foo", O_RDWR)`.
+In this case, your application expects `fd1` and `fd2` to refer to the same file.
+However, due to a copy-up operation that occurs after the first calling to `open(2)`, the descriptors refer to different files.

+`yum` is known to be affected unless the `yum-plugin-ovl` package is installed.
+If the `yum-plugin-ovl` package is not available in your distribution (e.g.
+RHEL/CentOS prior to 6.8 or 7.2), you may need to run `touch /var/lib/rpm/*`
+before running `yum install`.

+- **rename(2)**.
+OverlayFS does not fully support the `rename(2)` system call.
+Your application needs to detect its failure and fall back to a "copy and unlink" strategy.